Teachers’ classroom management success requires consistency in classroom procedures, discipline management, teaching style, and homework assignments.

 1. Nobody is Perfect

 You can’t get everything right all the time.
-Even the best teachers make a mistake now and again.
+Even the best teachers make mistakes now and again.
 We are only human.
-You can only do your best, but you can improve your best through the help of knowledgeable resources and ongoing experimentation.
+You can only do your best but can improve through knowledgeable resources and ongoing experimentation.
 Although we will inevitably make mistakes, be comforted in knowing we can always learn more and improve for next time.
-Maintaining routines in the classroom will be helpful to manage student behavior.
+Maintaining routines in the classroom will help manage student behavior.

 2. Create a Classroom Environment to Prove Your Efforts

 The key to good behavior management is developing relationships with your students and gaining their respect and trust.
-And even though this will take time, you have control over how much time it will take.
-By putting in a concentrated effort to get to know your students and showing a genuine interest in their learning, you will accomplish this feat more quickly.
-All students want to feel valued and unique, and it’s the teacher’s job to make this a reality.
-When students feel this way, they won’t need to act out to get that validation they are seeking.
+And even though this will take time, you have control over how long it will take.
+You will accomplish this feat more quickly by concentrating on getting to know your students and showing a genuine interest in their learning.
+All students want to feel valued and unique; the teacher’s job is to make this a reality.
+When students feel this way, they won’t need to act out to get the validation they seek.

 3. Student Behaviour

 Behavior management aims not to ‘make’ children behave; it trains them and helps them see the many benefits and intrinsic value of acting responsibly.
-It creates the correct academic environment that encourages these proper behaviors to take place.
+It creates the correct academic environment that encourages these proper behaviors.

 4. Keep a Positive Attitude

 As soon as you dismiss your class as a lost cause, you will be in for a very long and painful school year.
-Students respond much more positively to a teacher who approaches them as people needing guidance and teaching instead of the teacher who comes to a class as if they are nothing but trouble.
-If you are willing to give them the time, effort, support, and guidance, they need and respond accordingly.
+Students respond much more positively to a teacher who approaches them as people needing guidance and teaching instead of a teacher who comes to a class as if they are nothing but trouble.
+Respond accordingly if you will give them the time, effort, support, and guidance they need.

-When you follow the rules regarding being consistent and fair in your classroom, you will find classroom management more comfortable implementing, and students are happier and engaged.
+Following the rules regarding consistency and fairness in your classroom will make classroom management more comfortable, and students will be happier and more engaged.
 Student engagement is critical to reducing classroom disruptions.

-You can immediately benefit from learning how to create a productive, well-managed classroom.
-For more information, visit the classroom management tips area of our blog or check out this up-to-date resource – 101 Classroom Management Tips.
+Learning how to create a productive, well-managed classroom can immediately benefit you.
+For more information, visit our blog’s classroom management tips section or check out this up-to-date resource: 101 Classroom Management Tips.